wernsey/Jatalog/README.md

 The EDB can also be hidden behind an `EdbProvider` interface with a method `Collection<Expr> getFacts(String predicate)` - this way users of the library will be able to use different sources for the EDB, such as a SQL database, CSV or XML files.
-For example, an EDB that is backed by a database can do a `SELECT * from predicate` when necessary.
+For example, an EDB that is backed by a database can do a `SELECT * FROM predicate` when necessary.

+This SQL idea may have a problem because you'll require statements like `query = "SELECT * FROM " + predicate;` to manage it.

 You need to retrieve all relevant facts in the `query(List<Expr> goals)`.

 Such an `EdbProvider` interface will also have to have a `add(Expr e)` method that can insert facts into this back-end, for use by the
 `JDatalog#execute()` and `JDatalog#fact()` methods.

-The `JDatalog#validate()` method will need to be modified as well - maybe it is not such a good idea...
+The `JDatalog#validate()` method will need to be modified as well: The EdbProvider will have to validate the facts itself because facts stored in memory may have to be validated differently from facts backed by a database.

 Perhaps the EdbProvider interface should implement the Iterator interface as well?